Nil369/Akash_AI_ML_Notes/README.md

     ```bash
     uv add -r requirements.txt

+    # Or let uv install from the pyproject.toml
+    uv pip install .

     ```

 - If you need to add any dependency for your learning locally on your system, use these commands: